OlegGlo/TextToSign-BackEnd/README.md

 # TextToSign-BackEnd
 backend for hackathon

-Instructions to Run This Backend Service:
+Instructions to run this backend service:
+- Create a folder named "env"
-- Create a .env file and set your GROQ_API_KEY
+- Create a Secrets.env file in that folder and set your GROQ_API_KEY
-- pip install -r requirements.txt
+- run: pip install -r requirements.txt
-- run main.py
+- run: python main.py

-The backend service should be up and running
+The backend service should be up and running on local